ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 # JAVA
 - https://learnxinyminutes.com/docs/java/
 - `jshell` start REPL env in terminal
+    - *NOTE* make sure to switch to appropriate java (e.g. 11 or 17) in shell before launching
 - java is by comp sci def pass-by-value: https://stackoverflow.com/questions/40480/is-java-pass-by-reference-or-pass-by-value
     - for objects, variables store values that are references to objects
         - so reassigned a variable passed into a function with new value, will not change the variable assignment in caller